haraldng/omnipaxos/README.md

 To learn more about OmniPaxos, check out our [EuroSys'23 paper](https://dl.acm.org/doi/pdf/10.1145/3552326.3587441).

+For a tutorial on OmniPaxos, checkout our blog post and video of how to build a distributed RocksDB [here](https://omnipaxos.com/blog/building-distributed-rocksdb-with-omnipaxos-in-8-minutes/).

 ## License
 This project is licensed under the [Apache-2.0 license](LICENSE).